Choosing between Lusha and Scalelist for your B2B contact data comes down to five questions:

 Contact data gets your foot in the door.
 Intelligence tells you which doors to knock on and when.

-Lusha has moved in this direction with Buying Signals, which tracks job changes, funding events, hiring trends, and buying intent (powered by Bombora's Company Surge data).
+Lusha has moved in this direction with Buying Signals, which tracks job changes, funding events, hiring trends, and buying intent powered by Bombora's Company Surge data.
 AI Recommendations surfaces lookalike prospects based on your activity patterns, and AI Playlists deliver auto-updating lead lists.
+Lusha has also launched an MCP server, making it one of a small number of B2B contact data vendors that exposes its data directly to AI agents and assistants via the Model Context Protocol.

 These are useful additions, but they operate within Lusha's own data.
-They don't incorporate your CRM history, call transcripts, or deal patterns.
+They do not incorporate your CRM history, call transcripts, or deal patterns.

 Scalelist offers Live Contact Monitoring, which tracks job changes across your existing prospect lists and alerts you when contacts go stale.
 Given that sales data becomes outdated at a rate of 70% per year, this is a useful feature.

-But that's the extent of Scalelist's signal layer.
-There's no intent data, no behavioral tracking, no AI-driven account prioritization.
+But that is the extent of Scalelist's signal layer.
+There is no intent data, no behavioral tracking, no AI-driven account prioritization.

 Source: Scalelist